liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 -   Using the control panel to manage server administration, portal instances, plugins, and updates

-Let's begin our examination of Liferay's control panel by taking a look a how to manage and organize users in Liferay Portal.
+Let's begin our examination of Liferay's control panel by looking at how to manage and organize users in Liferay Portal.

-## Managing Users, User Groups, Organizations, Sites, Teams, and Roles from the Control Panel
+## Managing Users, User Groups, Organizations, Sites, Teams, and Roles

 The Portal section of the control panel is used for most administrative tasks.
 You'll find there an interface for the creation and maintenance of